MoonstarCoding/CS1XA3/Project03/README.md

 - Through a form made purely in HTML, no Django involved, a Post request is sent to the `def info_update_view(request)`.
 - Each input is then gathered from the request object, and has a default value incase deleted or unset.
 This default value correlates to the existing default in the databases.
-  - The ony exception to this is the Birthday, as it requires a default birthday in YYYY-MM-dd format.
+  - An exception to this is the Birthday field, as it requires a default birthday in YYYY-MM-dd format.
 - Once every value of the `UserInfo` object is set, the object is updated appropriately.

+Additional Exception:

+- Due to an error with default values regarding datetime objects, an exception had to be made.
+If the user attempts to set there birthday to be `Jan.
+1st, 0001`, it will be detected as the default value and will not update the user's birthday variable.
+This means that no user can have the birthday `Jan.
+1st, 0001`.

 ## Objective 04 - Displaying People List